NEstelami/ZAPD/docs/zapd_extraction_xml_reference.md

   - `Name`: Required.
 The name of the file in `baserom/` which will be extracted.
   - `OutName`: Optional.
 The output name of the generated C source file.
 Defaults to the value passed to `Name`.
-  - `Segment`: Required.
+  - `Segment`: Optional.
 This is the segment number of the current file.
-Expects a decimal number, usually 6 if it is an object, or 128 for overlays (It's kinda a whacky hack to get around of the `0x80` addresses).
+Expects a decimal number between 0 and 15 inclusive, usually 6 if it is an object.
+If not specified, the file will use VRAM instead of segmented addresses.
   - `BaseAddress`: Optional.
 RAM address of the file.
 Expects a hex number (with `0x` prefix).
 Default value: `0`.
   - `RangeStart`: Optional.
 File offset where the extraction will begin.
 Hex.
 Default value: `0x000000000`.
   - `RangeEnd`: Optional.
 File offset where the extraction will end.
 Hex.
 Default value: `0xFFFFFFFF`.